fascinating information for food and wine lovers

 Serves: 8

-A large chili poblano, peeled, or 2 canned, peeled green chiles ½ cup canned hominy (1 pound) drained
+1 large chili poblano, peeled ½ cup canned hominy (1 pound) drained

 Plantain chips